 Part 3: Does control still exist?

-This is one of the more controversial decks in modern, a control/prison style deck that seeks to stop their opponent from attacking while also trying to mill their deck with cards such as Ghoulcaller’s Bell and Codex Shredder.
-The deck gets it’s name from the card Lantern of Insight, the deck uses this card to check what cards both players have access too and when combined with other cards in the deck the pilot is able to control what their opponent draws.
+This is one of the more controversial decks in modern, a control/prison style deck that seeks to stop the opponent from attacking while also trying to mill their deck with cards such as Ghoulcaller’s Bell and Codex Shredder.
+The deck gets it’s name from the card Lantern of Insight.
+The deck uses this card to check what cards both players have access to and when combined with other cards in the deck the pilot is able to control what their opponent draws.
 The deck also has some free win games by playing an early Ensnaring Bridge, which many decks do not have a main deck answer to.
-The main strength of the deck is that it attacks the format from a completely different angle to almost every other deck in the format, it does not rely on creatures or some spell combo to win the game.
-It uses what seems like under powered artifacts to control their opponents and lock them out of the game.
-The weakness of the deck is that it is very susceptible to certain hate cards that are popular in the format, Stony Silence is a very hard card to beat.
-This is not a deck that is easy to pick and have instant success with, there is a very dedicated community that has gotten behind this deck and if you want to learn how to play it then I recommend you find them and learn from them.
+The main strength of the deck is that it attacks the format from a completely different angle to almost every other deck in the format.
+It does not rely on creatures or some spell combo to win the game.
+It uses what seems like under powered artifacts to control the opponent and lock them out of the game.
+The weakness of the deck is that it is very susceptible to certain hate cards that are popular in the format; Stony Silence is a very hard card to beat.
+This is not a deck that is easy to pick up and have instant success with.
+There is a very dedicated community that has gotten behind this deck and if you want to learn how to play it then I recommend you find them and learn from them.

-This is one of the final control decks in modern, while it doesnt put up the large numbers like other decks I have listed I still wanted to highlight it.
-A few years ago Jeskai control was one of the top decks in the format, unfortunately modern got faster and the decks became more diverse which meant Jeskai could not keep up against such a wide meta, this lead to it falling out of the meta completly.
+This is one of the final control decks in modern, and while it doesn’t put up the large numbers like other decks I have listed I still wanted to highlight it.
+A few years ago Jeskai control was one of the top decks in the format.
+Unfortunately modern got faster and the decks became more diverse which meant Jeskai could not keep up against such a wide meta.
+This lead to it falling out of the meta completely.
 It only recently came back into the meta with the printing of Nahiri, the Harbinger, which gave the deck its much needed win condition.
-This deck looks to control their opponents with counterspells long enough until they are able to use Nahiri, the Harbinger to go and get an Emrakul, the Aeons Torn.
-The main strength of this deck is it’s access to incredibly powerful sideboard cards which combine well with the multiple control spells in the main deck, also the quick clock of Nahiri locks out alot of decks.
-The weakness of the deck is that like grixis it can fall behind early if it’s removal spells don’t line up with the threats the opponent is playing.
+This deck looks to control the opponent with counterspells long enough until they are able to use Nahiri, the Harbinger to go and get an Emrakul, the Aeons Torn.
+The main strength of this deck is it’s access to incredibly powerful sideboard cards which combine well with the multiple control spells in the main deck.
+Also the quick clock of Nahiri locks out a lot of decks.
+The weakness of the deck is that like Grixis it can fall behind early if its removal spells don’t line up with the threats the opponent is playing.
 This is definitely a strong deck but I don’t expect to see it shine until the meta game becomes a bit smaller which will let the deck play more specific answers to threats.